StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ## Filters

-The components and events displayed in the topology visualization can be customized by adding filters.
+You can add filters to customize the components and events that are displayed in the topology visualization.

 Click the **View Filters** icon in the left menu to open the view filters.
 Here you can edit the filters applied to the displayed topology and events: